cardano-foundation/CIPs/CIP-0118/README-implicit.md

 transaction with a given `txId` is exposed to Plutus scripts that are executed as part of validating that transaction

+The field `requiredFullTxBodies : Tx` is included in `Tx` to enable passing the full transaction data to Plutus scripts.
+This field is computed at the time of deserialization to contain all transactions corresponding to each `(txId, True)` in `requiredTxs`, with the `requiredTxs` field instantiated to `{}`.
+Possibly, this field should be of type `TxInfo` instead.

 ### TxInfo

 The `TxInfo` shown to a Plutus script is replaced with `(TxInfo, List TxInfo)` where the first element of the pair is the usual `TxInfo`, including fields (1) and (2), the missing and extra value.
-The second element is list of `TxInfo` values for all the transactions for which `(txId, True)` is included in the `requiredTxs` of the transaction.
+The second element is a list of `TxInfo` values for all the transactions for which `TxInfo` (or `Tx`) is included in the `requiredFullTxBodies` field.

 ### Ledger Rule Changes